Logo DOCC Banner links

 Linking simulations and the real world

 Foto StudentenOur world and society increasingly rely on accurate predictions, on trustworthy implementation of processes, and timely political decisions, which are based on reliable modelling, simulation and understanding of complex dynamical systems.
 The often neglected "soft" skills of communicating and discussing the underlying essential issues of reliability, uncertainty, and predictability of consequences inherent to models and simulations become increasingly important.
-Targeted training in communication and knowledge-transfer skills is therefore implemented as a central supplementary pillar within the DOCC programme.
+Targeted training in communication and knowledge-transfer skills was therefore implemented as a central supplementary pillar within the DOCC programme.

 Participating institutions at University of Innsbruck